nitinkc/nitinkc.github.io/_posts/Algo/2021-11-11-utility-methods.md

 While comparing individual characters of a String, `Character.toLowerCase('C')` comes handy.

-Note: To uniformaly handles even an odd length Strings the condition  `i < j` with pointers running from both end
+Note: To uniformaly handle even an odd length Strings, use While loop with the condition  `start < end` with pointers running from both end

 ```java
 private static Boolean isPalindrome(String word) {